Welcome back!

 This will not change.

-For example, what is NOT going to change for Amazon in 10 years is that customers will still want low prices, fast delivery, and a vast selection of products.
+For example, what is not going to change for Amazon in 10 years is that customers will still want low prices, fast delivery, and a vast selection of products.

-So consider for yourself what will NOT change in 10 years in your field of work.
-How this should alter what skills you are focusing on developing?
+So consider for yourself what will not change in 10 years in your field of work.
+How should this alter what skills you are focusing on developing?

-Want to learn more about how FIRMSconsulting can help your organization?
+Want to learn more about how FIRMSconsulting